yvonnejansen/memoro/README.md

 # memoro
-A node.js server to collect MQTT messages and write them to an Influx database
+A node.js server to collect MQTT messages and write them to an Influx database.
+A simple example for querying the database is also included.

 ## Requirements
 - [Node.js](https://nodejs.org/en/download/)